Pierlab/weave-of-war/README.md

   [`docs/design/tdd_architecture_data.md`](docs/design/tdd_architecture_data.md) when wiring systems to the event bus, data loader, or assistant AI interpreter, and follow the JSON→runtime mapping table when adding new fields or scripts.
 The new autoloads mirror this architecture so future Checklist C work can focus on behaviour, not plumbing.
-- Review the canonical JSON schemas in `data/` for doctrines, orders, units, weather, and logistics to keep inertia locks, Élan costs, and supply interactions aligned with gameplay scripts.
+- Review the canonical JSON schemas in `data/` for doctrines, orders, units, formations, weather, and logistics to keep inertia locks, Élan costs, and supply interactions aligned with gameplay scripts.
 - Reference the one-page GDD summary in [`docs/gdd_vertical_slice.md`](docs/gdd_vertical_slice.md) when communicating vision, fantasy, pillars, loops, and risks for the vertical slice.